 - Restless Leg Syndrome

-- Sensitivity to loud noises are bright light
+- Sensitivity to loud noises or bright light

 - Chemical sensitivities